johngallagher/patterns/css/prefer-flat-stylesheets.md

 Consider a mockup for a blog feature - a page that is a vertical list of multiple blog posts.
 Each blog post can be considered its own component.
 In the mockup, each blog post has 20 pixels of space between itself and the next, which will be represented in CSS as `margin-bottom`.

 The definition of the reusable "blog post" component _should not_ include knowledge of this margin.
-This is another rule that should only apply in a certain context: when the blog post is displayed alongside other blog posts.
+This is another style rule that should only apply in a certain context: when the blog post is displayed alongside other blog posts.
 Because this rule defining spacing between the elements is dependent on context, nesting would be appropriate:

 ````scss
 .all-blog-posts {